Epithelioid Mesothelioma

 Is epithelioid mesothelioma curable?

-There is no official cure for epithelioid mesothelioma yet, but patients might live for many years depending on the treatments they receive.
+There is no official cure for epithelioid mesothelioma yet, but veterans and civilians with this cancer might live for many years depending on the treatments they receive.

 Surgery, chemotherapy, and other treatments can all help improve life expectancy.